Skip to main content

 Cortisol is essential for life, playing a part in regulating blood sugar, reducing inflammation, and managing the sleep-wake cycle.
 In healthy individuals, cortisol follows a diurnal rhythm, peaking in the morning to promote wakefulness and gradually declining throughout the day.
 Chronic stress, however, can lead to a dysregulation of this rhythm, causing elevated or erratic cortisol levels.

-This dysregulation can interfere with the function of the HPG axis, disrupting the production of and impacting metabolic health.
+This dysregulation can interfere with the function of the HPG axis, disrupting the production of sex hormones and impacting metabolic health.
 Understanding cortisol patterns is therefore an indirect yet powerful way to assess the body’s overall state of balance.

 What we seek is a comprehensive snapshot of this internal ecosystem.
 Measuring a single hormone provides one piece of information.
 Assessing a panel of interconnected biomarkers provides a detailed map of your unique physiology.
 This map is the foundation upon which a personalized strategy for long-term wellness can be built, transforming subjective feelings into objective, actionable data.